d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 As we will explain
 later (:numref:`fig_seq2seq`),
-when training with target sequences, the decoder output can be the same decoder input, shifted by one token;
+when training with target sequences, the decoder output (label tokens) can be the same decoder input (target tokens), shifted by one token;
 and
 the special beginning-of-sequence
 "&lt;bos&gt;" token